wp-document-revisions/wp-document-revisions/readme.txt

 == Changelog ==

+Numbers in brackets show the issue number in https://github.com/wp-document-revisions/wp-document-revisions/issues/

 = 3.6.0 =

 * NEW: Accessibility rules states that links to PDF documents should have visible references.
-Blocks have an explicit switch.
+Blocks have an explicit switch. (#322)
-* NEW: User pulldowns will show only relevant users.
+* NEW: User pulldowns will show only relevant users. (#321)
-* NEW: Filter 'document_use_wp_filesystem' used to serve document (or PHP readfile).
-Irrelevant if the file is compressed on output.
+* NEW: Filter 'document_use_wp_filesystem' used to serve document (instead of PHP readfile).
+Irrelevant if the file is compressed on output. (#320)
-* NEW: Filter 'document_internal_filename' for updating internal file name additionally passed the original name.
+* NEW: Filter 'document_internal_filename' for updating internal file name additionally passed the original name. (#319)
-* NEW: Filter 'document_validate_md5' to switch off attachment MD5 format validation.
+* NEW: Filter 'document_validate_md5' to switch off attachment MD5 format validation. (#318)
-* NEW: Optionally stop direct web access to document files to force access only via WordPress.
+* NEW: Optionally stop direct web access to document files to force access only via WordPress. (#317)
-* NEW: If a role already has "read_documents" capability, do not reset capabilities on plugin reactivation.
+* NEW: If a role already has "read_documents" capability, do not touch capabilities on plugin reactivation. (#315)
-* FIX: Filter 'document_revisions_owner' withdrawn as parameter acted on (who) deprecated in WP 5.9.
+* FIX: Filter 'document_revisions_owner' withdrawn as parameter acted on (who) deprecated in WP 5.9. (#316)
-* FIX: Updates to document description do not enable the Submit button.
+* FIX: Updates to document description do not enable the Submit button
-* DEV: JS scripts will be called with Defer in WP 6.3 onwards.
+* DEV: JS scripts will be called with Defer in WP 6.3 onwards. (#314)
-* DEV: Review for WP Coding standard 3.0
+* DEV: Review for WP Coding standard 3.0 (#313)

 = 3.5.0 =